gulpjs/gulp/README.md

 });
 ```

-### gulp.src(glob[, opt])
+### gulp.src(globs[, opt])

 Takes a glob and represents a file structure.
 Can be piped to plugins.
-You can specify a single glob or an array of globs (see docs)56.
+You can specify a single glob or an array of globs (see docs).
 All options are passed directly through to [glob-stream](https://github.com/wearefractal/glob-stream).
 See the [glob-stream documentation](https://github.com/wearefractal/glob-stream) for more information.

 ```javascript
 gulp.src("./client/templates/*.jade")